 Balady Choreography and Improvisation Skills

-In this workshop we will explore technique, musicality and performance skills of this beloved popular dance.Raqs al Baladi, is the improvisational dance, most often seen as a women’s solo dance.
+This workshop is suitable for all dancers who are proficient in basic dance vocabulary.
+Explore technique, musicality and performance skills of this beloved popular dance.Raqs al Baladi, is the improvisational dance, most often seen as a women’s solo dance.
 In Arabic, baladi means ‘of my country.’
 Each country has its own unique, traditional form of dance, often thought of as more folkloric or rural.
 Baladi dance styles are among the foundation forms which gave rise to Raks Sharqi (dance of the East/Oriental Dance), or modern staged belly dance.

 Explore Katayoun’s method for creating dynamic improvised dances as well as choreography.
 We will review variations of essential movements and steps then we will combine them into movement patterns.
 Then we will stylize the combinations to season our combinations and sprinkle them nuances, pivots and turns.
 Using the music as our guide, you will learn how to highlight the music to create an exciting and fun performance for you and your audience, whether choreographed or improvised.